vedanthnanesha/ACM-Procedural-Environment-/README.md

 # ACM-Procedural-Environment-

-The main file with my CNN model for image classification on the CIFAR10 Dataset is CNN_Classifier_Model1.py.
+Model 1 = The main file where this can be found is CNNModel1_py.ipynb and the raw code is in the same py file.
+In this model I have taken a simple approach and built a simple CNN with convolutional, pooling and fully connnected layers.
+While transforming and loading the dataset I have only used normalisation, no data augmentation techniques.
+This model achieved an accuracy of 59%.

-I have added comments in all the files explaining the steps I have taken for each function.
+I have added comments in the .py files explaining the steps I have taken for each function.
-I have attatched a link to the Google Colab Implementation of my code here - https://colab.research.google.com/drive/1agiMAnUr6jQEh-TkCvp086cULdMSwSyg?usp=sharing